JAPAN FALL FOLIAGE November 9-21, 2024

 Day 1 – Depart USA

 Day 3 - Today after breakfast we’ll travel to Kamakura via train (app.
 1 hr.) where we’ll explore this former feudal capital of Japan.
 We plan to visit and photograph the following – Engaku-ji, Tokei-ji, Jochi-ji, Kencho-ji, Tsurugaoka Hachimangu, Jufuku-ji, Kotoku-in (Great Buddha), Hase-dera and we’ll wander the two most famous streets in Kamakura – Wakamiya Oji & Komachi Dori.
 Of course, something will catch your eye as we wander – feel free to shoot all you want.
-We’ll break for lunch and will also shoot Blue Hour in Kamakura and then have dinner there before heading back into Tokyo for the evening/night shoot where we have our choice of Ginza, Yurakucho, Akihabara, Kabukicho, or even Shibuya.
+We’ll break for lunch.
+In the aftrenoon we'll head for Yokohama and explore shots there.
+We'll find a nice Blue Hour location and then have dinner there before heading back into Tokyo for a night shoot where we have our choice of Ginza, Shinjuku, Akihabara, Kabukicho, or even Shibuya.
+B/L/D

-Day 5 - Head to Nikko via train (app.
+Day 5 - Today we head to Nikko via train (app.
 2hrs.) after an early breakfast.
-Arrive and check-in at our hotel (right across street from station).
-Head out to begin the day of shooting – Kanmangafuchi Gorge, Shinkyo Bridge, Toshogu Shrine & Complex, Taiyuibyo, Rinnoji, Futarasan Shrine, and more as time permits.
+We'll spend the entire day in the Nikko area.
+We'll visit Kanmangafuchi Gorge, Shinkyo Bridge, Toshogu Shrine & Complex, Taiyuibyo, Rinnoji, Futarasan Shrine, and more as time permits.
 We’ll time our day to be in a good location for Blue Hour.
+Dinner in Nikko and then train back to Tokyo.
+B/L/D

 We use local boutique hotels and other establishments that give us access to great photos, food, and transport.